-For more information, read the FAQ below and contact Amal Hageb, Assistant Dean of Student Engagement and Global Programs, at
+For more information, read the FAQ below and contact Amal Hageb, Assistant Dean for Global Programs, at

 First Year Seminar (4 credits)